Feminization (sociology): Definition of feminization

 Feminization has two basic meanings.
 The first concerns a person who was not initially feminine but becomes feminine later in their life through the perceptions of both the individual and those around them.
 According to gender theorist Judith Butler, a person's gender is not solely an act of will or self-description, as it is also shaped by the people who describe, categorize, and treat the person according to their own perceptions of their gender.

 The second meaning of the term feminization describes when a person who originally had feminine qualities begins to incorporate more feminine attributes into their personality in some way, shape, or form.
-The term has often been used to describe females, however over time it shifted to where the term can be used to describe the process of someone or something becoming more feminine by adopting feminine qualities.
+The term has often been used to describe females.
+Over time, it shifted to where the term can be used to describe the process of someone or something becoming more feminine, by adopting feminine qualities.